Mark Russinovich

 Mark Eugene Russinovich (born December 22, 1966) is a Spanish-born American software engineer and author who serves as CTO of Microsoft Azure.
-He was a cofounder of software producers Winternals before it was acquired by Microsoft in 2006.
+He was a cofounder of software producers Winternals before Microsoft acquired it in 2006.

 Early life and education

 Russinovich was born in Salamanca, Spain and was raised in Birmingham, Alabama, United States, until he was 15, when he moved with his family to Pittsburgh, Pennsylvania.
 His father was a radiologist and his mother was a business administrator of his father's radiology practice in Pittsburgh.
 Russinovich is of Croatian descent.
+He is the grandson of Croatian diplomat Nikola Rušinović.

 He was introduced to computers when his friend's father got an Apple II in the 1970s.
-He was able to reverse engineer its ROM and write programs for it.
-At age 15, he bought himself his first computer, a Texas Instruments TI99/4A.
-About six months later his parents bought him an Apple II+ from his local high school when it upgraded the computer labs to Apple IIes.
+He reverse-engineered its ROM program and wrote programs for it.
+At age 15, he bought himself his first computer, a TI-99/4A.
+About six months later, his parents bought him an Apple II+ from his local high school when it upgraded the computer labs to Apple IIes.
 He also wrote magazine articles about Apple II.